PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 suites pass apart from one stale direct fixture that fails identically at the parent checkpoint.
 Characterize the adjacent three-step SINet terminal-layout sequence before the next extraction.

+That adjacent terminal-layout sequence is now characterized without production changes.
+It is a seven-line parameterless straight-line closure with three ordered slots: a ModelIR/layout shuffle-residual owner, the zero-argument SINet pre-add/resize helper, and a ModelIR-only terminal affine/PReLU owner.
+Focused contracts freeze all arguments, both top-level invocations, and both distinct outer boundaries.
+The eventual phase needs a frozen ModelIR/layout context, direct imports for the outer owners, and one explicit callback to retain the historical nested helper boundary.
+The focused plus architecture suite passed 252 tests, and all 11 TensorFlow-import-blocked tests passed.